Showing posts with label Platformers - Console-like. Show all posts

 Visuals, Sounds, Controls.

-Personally, I thought that the graphics are NES in style.
-The first thing to notice?
-The tiny sprites, but these suit the console experience perfectly and everything you see is colourful and detailed.
-Scrolling is silky smooth and it's obvious Gary took pride in his work and achieved beautiful results - using a computer without any hardware scrolling.
+The graphics are very "NES" in style with tiny sprites, but these suit the console experience perfectly, and everything you see is colourful and detailed.
+Scrolling is silky smooth, and it's obvious Gary took pride in his work and achieved beautiful results - using a computer without any hardware scrolling.

-Any Mario game needs responsive controls and Terry has it for a precise feel that is great.
-It's perfectly "console" which I know sounds odd but it's true!
-This also works hand in hand with the laws of physics which means how and when to use the Yo-Yo.
-This beastly weapon has a knockback that affects Terry - so watch out for that when near water.
-Splosh!!
+Any Mario game needs responsive controls, and Terry has a precise feel that is great.
+It's perfectly "console", which I know sounds odd, but it's true!
+This works hand in hand with the laws of physics, which means how and when to use the Yo-Yo.
+That weapon has a knockback that affects Terry, so watch out if near water.

-Terry's world is filled with colour and little cute things.
-But even little cute things can hurt!
+Terry's world is filled with colour and cute things.
+But even little things can hurt!

 The CryptO'pinion?

-Terry's Big Adventure is a great platformer and one that will appeal to those who enjoy Giana Sisters or the Stario games.
-It might very well be a total ripoff but Terry has enough personality of his own to make this feel interesting and entertaining.
-The only kicker (for me) is never knowing about this wonderful platformer back in the day.
+Terry's Big Adventure is a superb game and one that will appeal to those who enjoy Giana Sisters or the Stario games.
+It might be a rip-off, but Terry has enough personality of his own to make this different and entertaining.
+The only kicker is never knowing about this wonderful platformer back in the day...

 Download for floppy or hard disk.